-The impact of the value loss along the edge is obviously related to severity of the edge effect and the amount of exposure to its surrounding environment.
-Therefore changing it’s effect on the tree due to stem defects (large branching, forking, lean and sweep).
+The impact of the value loss along the edge is obviously related to the severity of the edge effect and the amount of exposure to its surrounding environment.
+Therefore changing its effect on the tree due to stem defects (large branching, forking, lean and sweep).

-Value loss also occurs due to over estimating stocking density and basal area (Ducey et al, 2004) since when assuming net stocked area (NSA) the edge of the canopy is used as a mapping feature.
-Usually 2-3m meter is used to represent the drip line from edge of canopy to the ground.
-This assumption seems reasonable for edges within forests but for forest edges next to open land the drip line may be larger i.e. 5-12m due to full light and wind exposure (Figure 1).
-So when providing guidance in your forest inventory proceedures it is often wise to consider 3 types of edges:
+Value loss also occurs due to overestimating stocking density and basal area (Ducey et al, 2004) since when assuming net stocked area (NSA) the edge of the canopy is used as a mapping feature.
+Usually, 2-3m meter is used to represent the drip line from the edge of the canopy to the ground.
+This assumption seems reasonable for edges within forests but for forest edges next to open land, the drip line may be larger i.e. 5-12m due to full light and wind exposure (Figure 1).
+So when providing guidance in your forest inventory procedures it is often wise to consider 3 types of edges:

 - Road boundary definition for a block hard against external roads.